-9 Ways To Celebrate International Women’s Day 2018
+9 Productive Ways To Celebrate International Women’s Day This Year

 Circle your calendar.
 Mar.
 8 is International Women's Day (IWD) — and, according to the official site for the day, the campaign theme for 2018's IWD is #PressforProgress.
 While you can celebrate this day with the hashtag plastered all over your Twitter and Instagram, there are other ways to celebrate International Women's Day this year that will make an impact.
 And that's what #PressforProgress is all about.